 Figure 6.
 Half-width at half-maximum line widths derived from fitting Gaussian line-profile models to each individual line in the MEG first-order spectrum.
-The strongest, well behaved, isolated lines are indicated with larger, darker symbols and 68% confidence limit error bars.
+The strongest, well behaved, isolated lines are indicated with darker symbols.
 The lower signal-to-noise, blended, or otherwise less reliable lines are shown in gray.
+68% confidence limit error bars are shown for all the lines.
+The weighted mean HWHM velocity for all the lines is indicated by the dashed horizontal line, while the HWHM that corresponds to the turbulent velocity derived from the global spectral fit is indicated by the dotted horizontal line (recall that $v{turb} = 180$ km s-1).